conda-forge/conda-forge.github.io/src/user/announcements.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The CPython versions 3.8.14, 3.9.14, and 3.10.7 were released some weeks ago to mitigate `CVE-2020-10735 <https://nvd.nist.gov/vuln/detail/CVE-2020-10735>`__.
-The conda-forge team `has decided <https://github.com/conda-forge/python-feedstock/pull/579>`__ to build and publish these releases
-*without* removing the bug fix for this CVE.

 The chosen mitigation strategy might cause errors (e.g. ``ValueError: Exceeds the limit (4300) for integer string conversion``) in some libraries.
 If you are affected, please read the `announcement <https://docs.python.org/release/3.10.7/whatsnew/3.10.html#notable-security-feature-in-3-10-7>`__ and learn about the available workarounds in the  `CPython documentation <https://docs.python.org/3/library/stdtypes.html#integer-string-conversion-length-limitation>`__.

+The conda-forge team `has decided <https://github.com/conda-forge/python-feedstock/pull/579>`__ to build and publish these releases with no additional changes.
 The new packages will be made available on or after 2022-11-10, following `Anaconda's decision <https://anaconda.cloud/anaconda-repo-news>`__.